10 Vincent van Gogh’s Self-Portraits You Need to Know

 After his Paris episode, Vincent van Gogh moved to Arles in hopes of creating a community for artists to exist in mutual supportiveness and encouragement.
 He invited Paul Gauguin, an artist whom he had befriended in Paris, to come stay with him.

-This self-portrait van Gogh painted shortly after he returned home from hospital having mutilated his own ear.
-The artist used a mirror for his self-portraits which is why some mistakenly think that he lost part of his right ear instead of his left.
+Van Gogh painted this self-portrait shortly after he returned home from the hospital, having mutilated his own ear.
+The artist used a mirror for his self-portraits, which is why some mistakenly think that he lost part of his right ear instead of his left.

 Van Gogh is in his studio, wearing his overcoat and a hat.
-His facial expression is still and melancholy.
-On the right we see a Japanese print: van Gogh loved Japanese art and used it as an inspiration many times.
+His facial expression is still and melancholic.
+On the right we see a Japanese print: Van Gogh loved Japanese art and used it as an inspiration many times.

 They say—and I am very willing to believe it—that it is difficult to know yourself—but it isn’t easy to paint yourself either.
 So I am working on two portraits of myself at this moment—for want of another model—because it is more than time I did a little figure work.
 One I began the day I got up; I was thin and pale as a ghost.
 It is dark violet–blue and the head whitish with yellow hair, so it has a color effect.
 But since then I have begun another one, three quarter length on a light background.

-We may think that van Gogh must have been vain if he painted himself so often.
+We may think that Van Gogh must have been vain since he painted himself so often.
 But, it wouldn’t be true.
-The artist was chronically poor and simply didn’t have money to pay for models.
-He had to paint himself instead.
+The artist was chronically poor and simply didn’t have money to pay for models – he had to paint himself instead.

-There is one more clue that could give us more light into van Gogh’s self-portraits.
-One of the van Gogh’s artistic idols was Rembrandt van Rijn who created one hundred self-portraits.
-He admired him a lot; he called him the “magician of magicians.”
-Maybe Rembrandt’s path was the one that van Gogh wanted to follow.
+There is one more clue that could give us more light into Van Gogh’s self-portraits.
+One of the Van Gogh’s artistic idols was Rembrandt van Rijn, who created around 100 self-portraits.
+Van Gogh admired him a lot, calling Rembrandt the “magician of magicians.”
+Maybe Rembrandt’s path was one that Van Gogh wanted to follow.

-Art historians are divided as to whether this painting or Self-portrait without beard is van Gogh’s final self-portrait.
+Art historians are divided as to whether this painting or Self-portrait without beard is Van Gogh’s final self-portrait.
 Vincent is wearing a suit and not the pea jacket he usually worked in.
 The features of his face are hard and emaciated, his green-rimmed eyes seem intransigent and anxious.
-The dissolving colors and same time turbulent patterns signal a feeling of strain and pressure, symbolising the artist’s state of mind, which at that time, wasn’t good for sure.
+The dissolving colors and turbulent patterns signal a feeling of strain and pressure, symbolising the artist’s state of mind, which wasn’t good at that time.

-According to his letters, van Gogh worked on a second self-portrait at about the same time.
+According to his letters, Van Gogh worked on a second self-portrait around the same time.
 Although its background is animated with swirling brushstrokes, the more muted color scheme lends the image a calmer aspect.
 The artist believed, however, that the painting seen here captured his “true character.”

 Vincent van Gogh died of a self-inflicted gunshot wound in July 1890.
-At this time he had actively pursued his art for only five years.
+He had actively pursued his art for only five years.

-If you don’t have enough of Vincent face, we have something extra for you.
-We know four portraits of Vincent van Gogh created by others.
+If you haven’t had enough of Vincent’s face, we have something extra for you.
+We have four portraits of Vincent van Gogh created by others.
 It is so interesting to look at these familiar facial features through the eyes of other, famous artists.
 Here they are!

 John Peter Russell was an Australian painter who got to know Vincent at Fernand Cormon’s studio in Paris.
-He painted van Gogh in 1886 in a conventional, realistic style.
-The painting was overpainted later – preciously Vincent wore a striped blue suit.
-Also, the analysis has revealed, that over van Gogh’s Russell painted head the words ‘Vincent, in friendship’.
+He painted Van Gogh in 1886 in a conventional, realistic style.
+The painting was overpainted later – previously Vincent wore a striped blue suit.
+The analysis has also revealed that over Van Gogh’s head, Russell painted the words “Vincent, in friendship”.

-This chalk pastel on cardboard by Henri de Toulouse-Lautrec who encountered van Gogh, ten years his senior, when they were both taking lessons at the Fernand Cormon studio.
-It portrays van Gogh during the time he was living with Theo, in the Montmartre.
-He depicted him in profile from the right, learning forward at a table in a bar, with a glass of absinthe, as if in conversation.
+This chalk pastel on cardboard is by Henri de Toulouse-Lautrec.
+He met Van Gogh, ten years his senior, when they were both taking lessons at the Fernand Cormon studio.
+It portrays Van Gogh during the time he was living with Theo, in the Montmartre.
+Toulouse-Lautrec depicted Van Gogh in profile from the right, learning forward at a table in a bar with a glass of absinthe, as if in conversation.

 A mysterious drawing by Lucien Pissarro represents the only depiction of Vincent and Theo together.
 Theo, in the top hat, is talking with his brother, who sits with his arms crossed in a rather defensive pose.
 Lucien, the son of the Impressionist painter Camille, sketched the two men in Paris in 1887.

-This is a part of a swap that Vincent had with Gauguin before everything ended badly.
+This painting is part of a swap that Vincent had with Gauguin before everything ended badly.
 Van Gogh’s first impression on seeing the painting was that Gauguin had depicted him as a madman.
-He later softened his view.
-“My face has lit up after all a lot since, but it was indeed me, extremely tired and charged with electricity as I was then”.
+He later softened his view: